-Addressing the Substance Abuse Crisis in Border Areas of Rajasthan
+Addressing the Substance Abuse Crisis in Border Areas of Pulwama, Kashmir

-From Conflict to Addiction: A Holistic Model for Rehabilitation and Reintegration in Rajasthan
+From Conflict to Addiction: A Holistic Model for Rehabilitation and Reintegration in Pulwama

 Timeframe: 2024 - Present